Implicit parallelism: Example

 The compiler or interpreter can calculate the sine of each element independently, spreading the effort across multiple processors if available.

 Advantages

-A programmer that writes implicitly parallel code does not need to worry about task division or process communication, focusing instead on the problem that his or her program is intended to solve.
+A programmer that writes implicitly parallel code does not need to worry about task division or process communication, focusing instead on the problem that their program is intended to solve.
 Implicit parallelism generally facilitates the design of parallel programs and therefore results in a substantial improvement of programmer productivity.